 You can generally pay with a credit card at hotels and in many restaurants and shops.
 Once again, however, the farther out into the country you travel, the harder it may be to use your credit card.

 Thailand is no longer as inexpensive as it once was.
 Things are generally more expensive in the big tourist destinations including Bangkok, Chiang Mai, Krabi, Koh Samui and Phuket and in tourist restaurants than they are in more rural regions and places that do not attract as many tourists.
-The prices quoted below are approximate prices from 2013.
 We accept no liability for changes in the general price level.

 You are welcome to give gratuities, but it is up to you whether or not to do so and you may tip as much or as little as you like.
 The following suggestions are indicative only: